grafana/explore-logs/docs/sources/patterns/_index.md

 Pattern 2: `user loaded: <_>`

+{{% admonition type="tip" %}}
-> **Did you know?** Since Loki 3.0, you can make queries using this simplified template format which is much faster than using regex.
+Since Loki 3.0, you can make queries using this simplified template format which is much faster than using regex.
+{{% /admonition %}}

 ## What next?